Use strategies to define Amazon ECS task placement - Amazon Elastic Container Service

 For tasks that use the EC2 launch type, Amazon ECS must determine where to place the task based on the requirements specified in the task definition, such as CPU and memory.
 Similarly, when you scale down the task count, Amazon ECS must determine which tasks to terminate.
 You can apply task placement strategies and constraints to customize how Amazon ECS places and terminates tasks.

 The default task placement strategies depend on whether you run tasks manually (standalone tasks) or within a service.
 For tasks running as part of an Amazon ECS service, the task placement strategy is spread using the attribute:ecs.availability-zone.
-There isn't a default task placement constraint for tasks in services.
-For more information, see Scheduling your containers on Amazon ECS.
+There isn't a default task placement constraint for tasks not in services.
+For more information, see Schedule your containers on Amazon ECS.

 Note